Devxify/Devxify/src/content/web-accessibility-guide.md

 ## **Proper Labelling of Elements**

 Not all of your visitors would be reading your text, some might be using tools like screen reader.
 As a developer you must ensure that all of the required elements are marked properly for screen readers.
-Labeling ensures that your visitor is given information in a way you want.
-Coming back to topic, labeling and giving role can be easily done using **aria-label**, **aria-labelledby**, **role**  and others.
+Labelling ensures that your visitor is given information in a way you want.
+Coming back to topic, labelling and giving role can be easily done using **aria-label**, **aria-labelledby**, **role**  and others.

 ```html
 <!-- Example 1: The role tells that it's is a separator for section/page -->